Lambda123Design/Streamlit-Skills/README.md

 # Streamlit-Skills

+A) Basic Working on Streamlit

+B) Steps for Deployment on Streamlit Cloud:

+C) Development of Streamlit App for Simple RNN Project - IMDb Sentiment Analysis

+**A) Basic Working on Streamlit**

 1. Open a app.py in VS Code, and code st.title("Hello Streamlit")

 2. Run in command prompt using "streamlit run app.py"